 He holds an Executive MBA from the University of Oregon, and previously earned his bachelor’s degrees in Computer Science and General Science, also from the U of O.

 Richard serves as a Board Director for the Northwest High Performance Enterprise Consortium (NWHPEC) and steering committee member for Portland State Universities’ PDX Cooperative Education Program (PCEP).

 Dale has over 37years of manufacturing experience with ESCO Corporation.
 Serving in wide ranging roles from shop floor supervision to site management of multiple manufacturing plants.
 His primary responsibilities are to coach people and build systems to support continuous improvement.

 He is a graduate of Oregon State University with a B.S. in Civil Engineering.

-Dale is a founding board member of Northwest High Performance Enterprise Consortium.
+Dale is a founding board member of NWHPEC.
 He also serves on the Board of Clackamas Academy of Industrial Science.
 CAIS is a charter STEM school with targeted high school education for manufacturing the trades and engineering.
 Dale served as Chairman for the Association for Manufacturing Excellence.
 AME is an international organization that promotes Enterprise Excellence.